-Irish Gaelic football is becoming increasingly popular in Vietnam and to the Vietnamese people.
-There are active Gaelic Athletic Association (GAA) clubs in Hanoi and Ho Chi Minh City, with membership from the Irish, Vietnamese and international community.
-They are amongst the 400 GAA clubs around the globe.

-- The VietCelts GAA Club in Hanoi marked the tenth anniversary of its founding on the 4th April 2017. - Saigon Gaels GAA Club was established in 2011.
+- Irish Gaelic football is becoming increasingly popular in Vietnam and to the Vietnamese people.
+There are active Gaelic Athletic Association (GAA) clubs in Hanoi and Ho Chi Minh City, with membership are Irish, international and Vietnamese friends.
+They are amongst the 400 GAA clubs around the globe. - The VietCelts GAA Club in Hanoi marked the tenth anniversary of its founding on the 4th April 2017. - Saigon Gaels GAA Club was established in 2011.